Arch-ive/Seasoned-Recipes/content/recipe/main/Pumpkin Ricotta Ravioli/index.md

   <img src="gallery/eg3.jpg" class="grid-w33" />
 {{< /gallery >}}

-6. Put a pot of water on to boil in preperation for the pasta when the burned butter sauce is ready.
-Add butter to a medium heat saucepan.
-After a few minutes tear up the rest of the sage and add.
-Keep cooking the butter on a medium heat swishing it around keeping an eye on it.
-Once the milk solids are caramlised, a few squeezes of a lemon to stop the process and bring it all together.
+6. When you're ready put on a pot of salted water for the pasta and a saucepan on medium for the burned butter sauce.
+Once the butter is melted tear up a few sage leaves and add them in.
+Keep cooking the butter on a medium heat swishing it around to keep an eye on it so it doesn't burn.
+Once the milk solids are golden add a few good squeezes of a lemon to stop the process, mix together and set aside.

 {{< gallery >}}
   <img src="gallery/bbsauce1.jpg" class="grid-w33" />